Composite Toe vs Steel Toe [Which Safety Toe is Best?]

 - Leather is hard to break in

-Few boots come packed with as many unique features as these.
+Few composite toe boots come packed with as many unique features as these.
 If the dual density rubber outsole doesn’t offer enough for you, the extra abrasion resistant rubber around the toes and sides will.

 Understanding the importance of being confident on your feet, Thorogood has incorporated an anti-roll heel bar for extra support and stability.
 The composite shank also helps with this.

 The insoles and midsole are both EVA, but there’s an added extra layer of gel to help take care of any jarring shock that makes it through.
-For being Thorogood branded boots, they offer a price tag that will make any worker want to buy them.
+For being Thorogood branded composite toe boots, they offer a price tag that will make any worker want to buy them.

 - Extra ankle support